 Macrocycles are usually high molecular weight and have a large calculated polar surface area (PSA), PSA is defined as a sum of surfaces of polar atoms (usually oxygens, nitrogens and attached hydrogens) in a molecule, (PSA has been shown to correlate very well with the human intestinal absorption, Caco-2 monolayers permeability, and blood-brain barrier penetration) Thus calculated PSA is independent of the conformation of the molecule and macrocycles can adopt different conformation in various media, hiding polar atoms or forming intramolecular hydrogen bonds, thus retaining good cell permeability.
 This was elegantly demonstrated by Scott Lokey et al DOI who looked at a series of cyclic and acyclic peptides and showed that membrane diffusion rates differed by nearly two log units.
 The most permeable diastereomer, cyclo[d-Leu-d-Leu-Leu-d-Leu-Pro-Tyr], exhibited a passive membrane diffusion rate comparable to that of the orally available drug cyclosporine A. In addition oral bioavailability can be obtained at molecular weights up to and above 1 kDa and polar surface areas ranging toward 250 Å2 DOI.

-The crystal structure of cyclosporin A shows a “closed” twisted β-pleated sheet conformation with four intramolecular hydrogen bonds, however when binding to cyclophilin, cyclosporin A adopts an “open” conformation without intramolecular hydrogen bonds.
+The crystal structure of cyclosporin A (CSD DEKSAN) shown in purple below shows a “closed” twisted β-pleated sheet conformation with four intramolecular hydrogen bonds, however when binding to cyclophilin, PDB code 2RMA, cyclosporin A adopts an “open” conformation without intramolecular hydrogen bonds (shown in green below).
 Similar observations have been made following molecular dynamics simulations of Cyclosporin A in Polar and Apolar Environments DOI.

 Biological Targets Addressed by Macrocycles